packetworks/docker-nxfilter/README.md

   packetworks/nxfilter-base:latest
 ```
 This will run the container in the background like a service, with all user data saved in separate docker volumes.

+**Synology:**

+Be sure Web Station is either uninstalled or the default ports are changed to something other than 80 and 443.
+This applies to any machine that could be running an HTTP or HTTPS server as NxFilter may collide with port assignments.

 ## A much deserved Thank You to contributors and testers
 Daniel Gibbs